James MacMillan: Honours and fellowships

+MacMillan and his wife are lay Dominicans, i.e. members of the Third Order of Saint Dominic, a relationship that began during his undergraduate years at Edinburgh.

 He is an honorary fellow of Blackfriars Hall, University of Oxford, and Professor of Theology, Imagination, and the Arts at St Mary's College, St Andrews.
 He is one of the patrons of St Mary's Music School in Edinburgh, the London Oratory School Schola, The British Art Music Series, and of the Schola Cantorum of the Cardinal Vaughan Memorial School.

-He was appointed a Commander of the Order of the British Empire (CBE) in 2004, and a Knight Bachelor in 2015.
+MacMillan was appointed a Commander of the Order of the British Empire (CBE) in the 2004 New Year Honours for services to Music.
+With his second opera The Sacrifice, he won a Royal Philharmonic Society Award in 2007.
+The same year, MacMillan was elected a Fellow of the Royal Society of Edinburgh (FRSE).
+In 2008, he received the British Composer Award for Liturgical Music for his Strathclyde Motets.

 In 2008, he became honorary patron of London Chamber Orchestra's LCO New: Explore project, which explores links between music and other art forms and fosters emerging creative talent in composition.
+He also is the patron of the Strathearn Music Society.
+He was knighted by Queen Elizabeth II in the 2015 Birthday Honours for services to Music.